hermahs/hermahs/README.md

 Hi!
 I'm a second year Computer Science student studying at NTNU in Norway.

 These are the different languages and technologies I have experience with:
-* Java and testing of Java with Junit.
+* Java :Coffee: and testing java with Junit.
+* Typescript :revolving_hearts: and Javascript.
-* Typescript, Javascript and different node packages.
+* React, Vue, Express and different node frameworks.
-* Python and automation work
+* Python :snake: and automation work with python.
-* Docker, github/gitlab pipelines and kubernetes
+* Docker :ship:, github/gitlab pipelines and kubernetes
 * HTML, CSS

 If you want to contact me, you can find me here: